LynneMcGrail/take-a-hike/README.md

 #
 ## Design

-* Color Scheme:
+### Color Scheme:
-    * With being a website that is both informative and fun, the color scheme chosen were colourful and bright to reflect nature and being outdoors.
-Bright background colours were used and then colourful elements to make sections 'pop' on the site to provide an appealing user experience.
-The colours chosen for the text and images will be clear against the background so that the site is readable.
-(See hex colours below)
+* With this site being both informative and fun, the color scheme I have chosen is colourful and bright to reflect nature and being outdoors.
+Bright background colours are used and the use of colourful elements to have contrast and make sections 'pop' on the site, which will also provide an appealing user experience.
+The colours chosen for the text and images will be clear against the background so that the site is readable and accessible to all site users. *(See hex colours below)*
-    * #C9F4F4 - This colour will be used as a background colour for the navigation menu when items are hovered over.
+    + **#C9F4F4** - This colour will be used as a background colour for the navigation menu when items are hovered over.
-    * Colour choices explained:
-    * #13FFFF - This colour will be used as a background colour for text sections overlaying images with an appropriate text colour for readability.
+    + **#13FFFF** - This colour will be used as a background colour for text sections overlaying images with an appropriate text colour for readability.
-    * #F39D75 - This colour will be used on the contact form for added styling.
-    * #E36D50 - This colour will be used for styling the icons in the footer section
+    + **#F39D75** - This colour will be used for styling the icons in the footer section
+    + **#E36D50** - This colour will be used on the contact form for added styling.
-    * #282828 - This colour will be used as a text colour and in any styling background where required.
+    + **#282828** - This colour will be used as a text colour and in any styling background where required.
 I chose a dark charcoal grey so it was readable but not as dark as black for the reader.<br>
     <img src="assets/readme-docs/testing:coolors-palette.png" width=350>

 ## Landing Page